feydan/fiscal-elastic-kibana/README.md

 You may also wish to modify the mapping located in fiscal_template.json to include new fields.
 You can check out the Elasticsearch field types here: https://www.elastic.co/guide/en/elasticsearch/reference/6.2/mapping-types.html.

 The general pipeline and import setup was modeled after this article: https://www.elastic.co/blog/indexing-csv-elasticsearch-ingest-node.

+## Troubleshooting

+If while docker is initializing you see a message like "bootstrap checks failed" with "max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]", the following should fix the issue (run inside of your host linux terminal).
+`sudo sysctl -w vm.max_map_count=262144`